Adobe Experience Manager (AEM) can be configured to allow users in DAM to share folders with Creative Cloud (CC)

 AEM to CC folder sharing relies on the server-side sharing of folders and files between DAM and Creative Cloud accounts.
 Creative professionals, who use the Creative Cloud Desktop app on their desktops, can additionally make the shared folders available directly on their disks using Adobe CreativeSync technology.

 The following diagram provides an overview of the integration.

 - AEM Assets server deployed in the enterprise network (managed services or on-premise): Folder sharing is initiated here.

-- Adobe Marketing Cloud Assets core service: Acts as an intermediary between AEM and Creative Cloud storage services.
+- Adobe Marketing Cloud Assets core service: Acts as an intermediary between AEM & Creative Cloud storage services.
 Admin of the company using the integration needs to established trust relationship between the Marketing Cloud organization and the AEM Assets instance.
-They also define a list of approved CC collaborators, that AEM Assets users can share folders too for additional security.
+They also define a list of approved CC collaborators, that DAM users can share folders too for additional security.

-- Creative Cloud Assets web services (storage and CC Files web UI): This is where specific CC users, with whom an AEM Assets folder was shared, would be able to accept the invitation and see the folder in their CC account storage.
+- Creative Cloud Assets web services (storage and CC Files web UI): This is where specific CC users, with whom a DAM folder was shared, would be able to accept the invitation and see the folder in their CC account storage.

 - Creative Cloud Desktop App: (Optional) Allows for direct access to shared folder/files from creative user’s desktop via sync with CC Assets storage.

 There are a few key characteristics of the integration:

 - One-way propagation of changes: File changes are propagated in one direction only - from the system (AEM or CC Assets), where the asset was originally created (uploaded).
 The integration does not provide a fully automated, two-way synchronization between the two systems.